MPAN-cpu/Automation/README.md

 # Automation

-## Step 0: Pre-setup_Preparing the Assignment File
+## Step 0: Preparing the Assignment File

 It could either be static file to be iterated through later updates, or a file on the Cloud (such as Google Sheet).